khelz424/Spotify-Project/SpotifyProject.md

 Lastly I included a slicer that provides information about the different genres,which will enable a user to view the total albums released for a particular genre they are interested in.

+Overall,this visual provides Spotify with information that will help them to understand the number of albums released in 2018 and 2019 based off each genre to get a better uderstanding of the market.

 VISUAL 2: Top 5 Played Artists Analysis

 This visual provides information about the top 5 artists that were the most played based off the following genres.